solarseller.com alternative energy by John Drake Services, Inc. | home

 around the center and ignite.

-These stoves require some method of support a cooking pot,
+These stoves require some method of supporting a cooking pot,

 such as a windscreen.